jbinkley60/MezzmoTrailerChecker/README.md

 - Option for supporting prefer <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers#prefer-local-trailers">local trailer capability</a> to allow You Tube trailers for Mezzmo web interface
 - Option to automatically adjust / standardize trailer frame rates
 - Option to automatically adjust trailer audio level
+- Option to set output trailer output format to mp4 or mkv and perform <a href="https://github.com/jbinkley60/MezzmoTrailerChecker/wiki/Running-Mezzmo-Trailer-Checker#adjusting-formats">bulk adjustments</a> to current local trailers
 - Hardware encoding acceleration to improve speed
 - Option to prefer official trailers
 - Option for only local trailers